 If you would like to collect information from your students, you can use the Assignment lesson type.
 This lesson type allows you to supply a question at the bottom of your lesson content.
 Your students will be required to answer this question before they can complete the lesson.
-As a mentor, you can view the list of all of your student's answers by navigating to the Student Answers page available in the sidebar of your Mentor Dashboard.
+As a creator, you can view the list of all of your student's answers by navigating to the Student Answers page available in the sidebar of your Creator Dashboard.
 You can also use Zapier to be notified when a student submits a new answer (See API & Zapier).

 Can I Include Multiple Types of Lesson Content in a Single Lesson?